 We love what we do.
 Our days are stimulating and challenging.
 We are passionate about learning, finding great investments, solving complex wealth management-related issues, and communicating with our clients and their families.

-To us, value means buying something for less than what it is worth.
+To us, successful investing means buying something for less than what it is worth.
 Often, that means investing in something that is out-of-favour and unpopular.
 To achieve superior long-term investment returns, we must think and act differently than the crowd.

 Our value-focused contrarian investing style requires discipline and patience working together.
 Discipline mitigates downside risk while patience ensures that we wait for the right opportunities to emerge.

 Due to the manic nature of the stock market, in our view, successful investment management requires a steady temperament.
 This enables investment managers, who seek to understand and manage their own emotions, mental states and biases, to make sound decisions.